More about John

 John’s talksBooks and how to orderSome impressions

-JOHN PILKINGTON has been called “one of Britain’s greatest tellers of travellers’ tales”.
-In 1983, after journeys in Africa and Latin America, he completed a 500-mile solo crossing of the western Nepal Himalaya, and told the story in his first book, Into Thin Air.
-His interest in Asia grew further with the opening in 1986 of the border between Pakistan and China, making it possible – for the first time in forty years – to retrace virtually the whole of the Silk Road.
-John was one of the first modern travellers to do so, and he wrote about the journey in An Adventure on the Old Silk Road.
-This was followed in 1991 by An Englishman in Patagonia, recounting eight months spent exploring the southernmost tip of South America.
+John is one of Britain’s most experienced explorers and public speakers.
+In 1983, after journeys in Africa and Latin America, he made a 500-mile solo crossing of the western Nepal Himalaya, and told the story in his first book, Into Thin Air.
+His interest in Asia grew further with the opening in 1986 of the border between Pakistan and China, making it possible – for the first time in 40 years – to retrace virtually the whole of the Silk Road.
+He was one of the first modern travellers to do so, and wrote about the journey in An Adventure on the Old Silk Road.
+This was followed in 1991 by An Englishman in Patagonia, recounting eight months in this enigmatic southern tip of South America.

 Come to a talk!